As befitting the summer, we will delve into grilling and barbecuing outside the house, a practice as old as civilization.

 There is nothing wrong with culinary ambition, but for my money, there is nothing better than grilled meat to be eating with a simple salad and some good bread.

-Having an outdoor barbecue means you can spend time with your friends while getting the right meal with its benefits.
+Having an outdoor (even indoors) barbecue means you can spend time with your friends while getting the right meal with its benefits.

 For those of us who are new to grilling but want to improve our barbecuing skills, we will limit this article to just discussing about grills.